RagingTiger/RagingTiger.github.io/_posts/2018-06-19-rpi-init-setup.md

 Here `USER` is just a place holder for whatever username you chose.

+`NOTE:` Also keep in mind that this script can be run again if there is a feature (for example to setup SSH key) that you did not select the first time, but you decide later you would like to enable it.
+Just type `Y` to the prompts for the features you want and have not already setup!

 ## <a name="references"></a> [References](#toc)
 [^fn1]: [Raspberry Pi](https://www.raspberrypi.org/)
 [^fn2]: [Raspibian OS](https://www.raspberrypi.org/downloads/raspbian/)